 Sydney could have scored on multiple occasions before their 62 minute equaliser to Richard Garcia but lacked the discipline with the ball and finishing nous as the Mariners pinched back the lead in the 75th minute via strike to Mitchell Duke.

-Sydney now sit sixth on the ladder and host second-placed Western Sydney Wanderers next Saturday night at Allianz Stadium.
+Sydney FC falls to fifth on the ladder after the loss and hosts second-placed Western Sydney Wanderers next Saturday night at Allianz Stadium.